brayanisidoro/cybersecurity-portfolio/README.md

 Cybersecurity Portfolio & Lab Notebook

 Welcome!
-I am an aspiring Security Analyst with a background in mechatronics and engineering, currently building practical skills in threat analysis, log inspection, and security operations.
+This repository serves as my public lab notebook and project portfolio.
+Coming from an engineering and mechatronics background, I focus on practical troubleshooting and systems analysis as I build out skills in threat detection, log analysis, and security operations..

 ## Certifications & Education
 * **Google Cybersecurity Professional Certificate** (In Progress)